|

 The folks over at Last Man Standing Mod are almost ready to release a new singleplayer map that can give you a taste of what the multiplayer mod will have to offer in the future.

-"The goal of last man standing is to utilize the most intriguing elements of the Doom 3 single-player campaign and incorporate them into a simple, fresh, and fun coop multiplayer experience.
+To get a feel for what the mod plans to do have a look at a snippet from the about page of Last Man Standing : "The goal of last man standing is to utilize the most intriguing elements of the Doom 3 single-player campaign and incorporate them into a simple, fresh, and fun coop multiplayer experience.
 The basic goal of every map is to kill as many monsters as you can, and remain the last marine standing at the end of a match.
 Score will be calculated based on kills and time survived.
 Marines can also partner up to increase their chances of survival."
+This mod looks very interesting so head on over to their site and show your support by joining the forums!

 "The monsters keep coming, and the bullets keep flying.
 Let the terror begin..."